Marjorie Kinnan Rawlings was born in 1896 and died in 1953 in St. Augustine, Florida.

 Rawlings died in 1953 in St. Augustine of a cerebral hemorrhage.
 She bequeathed most of her property to the University of Florida, a fitting legacy for a famous Florida author.
 Rawlings Hall, a dormitory there, is named for her.
 When I attended the University of Florida, I was not aware of that fact.

 Her home at Cross Creek is now the Marjorie Kinnan Rawlings Historic State Park.
 Her gravesite is a few miles away at Antioch Cemetery.
 It is a bumpy ride on an unpaved road to her final resting place.
-The hearse no doubt had to drive very slowly to get there.
+The hearse no doubt had to drive even more slowly than usual to get there.

 Norton Baskin survived Marjorie Kinnan Rawlings by 44 years, passing away in 1997.
 He was well known and well liked in St. Augustine.
-Many locals and tourists got to know him, especially when he managed the Marineland restaurant.
+Many locals and tourists got to know him, especially when he managed the restaurant at Marineland.

 Marjorie and Norton are buried side-by-side at Antioch Cemetery near Island Grove, Florida.
 Marjorie Kinnan Rawlings's tombstone, with the inscription created by Norton Baskin, reads: